Requirements for Undergraduate Degrees

 Students who complete the course requirements for the minor, but who do not attain a 2.00 grade point average in the minor, may request that the course work be approved to meet the upper-division general education requirement.
 The request may be initiated through the student’s advisor and the associate dean of their college and submitted to the assistant vice president for undergraduate studies in the Office of Academic Affairs.
 Students whose requests are approved will meet the upper-division requirement, but they will not receive credit for the minor.

-| * | Bachelor of Science in Business Administration majors pursing a minor or second major in the College of Business and Public Administration (CBPA) must also take six hours of 200-400 level courses outside the CBPA.
-Students majoring in Economics who pursue a minor or second major in the College of Business and Public Administration fulfill upper-division general education requirements and do not need to take the six hours of 200-400 level courses outside the CBPA. |
+* | Bachelor of Science in Business Administration majors pursuing a minor or second major in the Strome College of Business other than Economics, Military Leadership (minor only) or Public Service (minor only) must also take six hours of 200-400 level courses outside the College, or in economics, or in military leadership or in study abroad.
+Students majoring in Economics who pursue a minor or second major in the Strome College of Business fulfill upper-division general education requirements and do not need to take the six hours of 200-400 level courses outside the College. |

 Option B: Any University-approved interdisciplinary minor (specifically 12 hours, three of which may be in the major)